senior-bull/java-workspace/src/main/java/com/bull/functional/functional.md

 #### Basics

 * This special kind of function, taking functions as its arguments and returning functions, is called a *higher-order function (HOF)*
+* Part of the beauty of functional programming is in finding every small element that can be abstracted and reused.
+After you get used to this way of thinking, you’ll start seeing patterns everywhere and you’ll want to abstract them.